kingofjazzpiano/algorithms.com/README.md

 - GitHub Actions CI/CD: Automate testing, building, and deployment processes.
 Benefit: Ensures that your code is consistently tested and deployed efficiently, reducing manual overhead.

-## Code Guidelines

-- Typed Python Code Use type annotations in all functions and methods.
-- No Inheritance: Favor composition and aggregation over class inheritance for better flexibility and maintainability.

 ## Summary